dkeener/ThoughtPool/presentations/README.md

 * [Creating Dynamic Charts With JFreeChart] (https://github.com/dkeener/ThoughtPool/blob/master/presentations/JFreeChartIntro.pdf?raw=true) - This presentation describes how to use JFreeChart, a Java open source charting library, to dynamically create charts and seamlessly embed them within web pages.

+* [Maven: Managing Software Projects for Repeatable Results] (https://github.com/dkeener/ThoughtPool/blob/master/presentations/Maven_Intro.pdf?raw=true) -
+This presentation explores the features of Maven 2, a software build tool that has achieved prominence in the Java development arena.
+Find out how Maven can be leveraged to automate key project tasks.